Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 featured: true
 ---
-In our long careers in software, working on the wrong thing or the wrong way crippled our projects again and again.
+In our long careers in software, working on the wrong thing or the wrong way crippled our projects again and again and writing code that's not useful is a known industry-wide problem.

 So my co-founder and I started Uclusion more than two years ago with two goals:
 1. Developers should spend more time working on the right thing
 2. This progress should not come at the expense of longer software developer hours

+Imagine a perfectly autonomous software engineer - hypothetically a developer at Facebook who submits code that is automatically A/B tested across the world and immediately rewarded with bonuses if it helps (example from iiSM.org).
+The question is how can we in the not hypothetical world put more of the control that we write useful code into our own hands?

-At first, we thought better customer feedback would be the key.
-Unfortunately dumping the problem on customers won't accomplish goal one because all too often:
+At first, we thought customers telling us what to do would be the key.
+Unfortunately dumping the problem on customers won't work because all too often:
 * The right feature to work on is no feature - do technical debt instead
 * The right feature is one that new customers need more than existing
 * The right feature is chosen but worked on the wrong way